mtb-Lohja/forum/README.md

 # MTB-Lohja forum

+**Note:** This solution is not in use anymore; it was retired 1/2022 and now the old forum is included as a static site within [mtb-lohja.com](https://mtb-lohja.com).
+The restricted, members-only forum also exists as a zip archive and can be requested from Tero for viewing.

 This is the legacy forum that has run for over ten years at mtb-lohja.com converted to a Docker format.
 This benefits any administrator as now running the forum is reproducible on any environment.